sbrunner/php-oauth2-client/README.md

 # API

 The API is very simple to use.
-Below, the API is explained in more detail, see the `example/` folder for a working example!
+See the `example/` folder for a working example!

 # Security